 - 1. All overpayments resulting from the tax court judgement/county board judgement that are credited to the property tax payers future taxes are approved in the official minutes of the Borough. - 2.
 The Borough verify the state tax payments to the state's website to ensure payments are being filed timely and credited to the Borough's account. - 3.
-The Borough develops a formal procedure for tracking all fixed asset additions and disposals that are to be given to the external fixed asset reporting company. - 4.
-The Borough encumbers all commitments and contracts when incurred and/or awarded, and formally approve all contracts in the official minutes. - 5.
-The Borough reviews its purchase orders to ensure they are being charged to the proper budget accounts. - 6.
-The Recreation department maintain a cash receipt ledger for all other fees not processed by Community pass, and that all credit card refunds be approved in the Borough minutes.
+The Borough develop a formal procedure for tracking all fixed asset additions and disposals that are to be given to the external fixed asset reporting company.